-The Board of Directors (the "Board") bring a wealth of knowledge, experience and skills in a wide range of business management, audit and accountancy, economics, finance and Islamic banking to the Board.
-The Board presently has eight (8) members, of which one is the Executive Director, three (3) are Non-Independent Non-Executive Directors and the remaining four (4) are Independent Non-Executive Directors, hence fulfilling the prescribed requirements by BNM for the Board composition to comprise majority Independent Board members.
+The Board of Directors (the "Board") brings a wealth of knowledge, experience and skills in a wide range of business management, audit and accountancy, economics, finance and Islamic banking to the Board.
+The Board presently has six (6) members, of which one (1) is the Executive Director, one (1) is the Non-Independent Non-Executive Director and the remaining four (4) are Independent Non-Executive Directors, hence fulfilling the prescribed requirements by BNM for the Board composition to comprise majority Independent Board members.